mantidproject/mantid/docs/source/algorithms/SANSILLAutoProcess-v1.rst

 -----------

 This algorithms performs complete treatment of SANS data recorded with the ILL instruments D11, D22 and D33.
-This high level algorithm steers the reduction and performs the full set of corrections for a given sample run.
+This high level algorithm steers the reduction and performs the full set of corrections for a given sample run; measured with one or more detector distances.
 It has two operation modes: *ReduceSample* (default) and *ReduceWater* as follows:

 ReduceSample